codefoster/codefoster.com/source/_drafts/newpageinwin8.md

 </html>
 ```

-That&#39;s HTML by anyone&#39;s definition, but it&#39;s not going to get you very far in Windows 8 if you&#39;re using the standard navigation model.
+That&#39;s HTML by anyones definition, but it&#39;s not going to get you very far in Windows 8 if you&#39;re using the standard navigation model.

 What you really wanted to do is to add a Page Control.
 Try Right click | Add | New Item... and then choose Page Control and you should get more than just an HTML file.
 You should also get a JavaScript file (.js) and a stylesheet (.css).
 Furthermore, the HTML file is a bit more robust: